 • Debt-to-equity: Investors use this metric to try to determine the degree that a company is using debt to pay for its operations.
 To calculate this figure, take the company’s total liabilities and then divide that number by the total shareholder equity.
 A high ratio indicates that the company is borrowing to a significant degree.

-• Debt-to-asset ratio: Investors may decide to compare debts to assets of a company—and then compare the resulting ratio with other similar companies to determine how significant a debt load a company.
+• Debt-to-asset ratio: Investors may decide to compare debts to assets of a company — and then compare the resulting ratio with other similar companies to determine how significant a debt load a company has.
 It may be wise to calculate this within the context of a particular industry.

 What Is a Good Rate of Return?